yuval-a/deriveODM/readme.md

 });
 ```

-Then we can call the `log` function, for example on a `Spaceship` model:
+Then we can implement the `log` function, for example on a `Spaceship` model:

 ```javascript
     var Spaceship = Model({